anti-ltd/clink-themes-nuphy/VALIDATION.md

 - The existing app-hosted keyboard captures were reused.
 The new hostless export run intentionally skipped the visual capture test.
 - Four Python repository tests passed: manifest/asset consistency, immutable versions for artwork and metadata changes, ignored macOS sidecars, and missing-image rejection.
 - Built app inspected: zero NuPhy comparison PNG/JPG files embedded.
-- Every manifest entry links to https://nuphy.com/ and is named NuPhy Inspired.
+- Every manifest entry links to https://nuphy.com/ and describes the theme as NuPhy inspired.
 - The app's localization coverage check remains blocked by 19 existing missing strings unrelated to this integration.
 The new NuPhy Inspired label has translations for all 13 supported UI languages; native-speaker review remains part of release review.

 The GitHub repository and first release have not been published.
 Hosted image loading and the live catalog need a final check after publication.